laurenmatt14151/Dlib-Library/README.md

 # Dlib-Webcam
+## Dlib_webcam.py
-I used ChatGPT to write me a program in Python that uses the dlib library to access an image from the webcam, plot the face landmarks and print them on the image
+I used ChatGPT to write me a program in Python that uses the dlib library to access an image from the webcam, plot the face landmarks and print them on the image.